jc3213/download_with_aria2-chromium/README.md

        "url": "https://github.com/jc3213/download_with_aria2"
     }
 ```
-- Don't use `Capture` function, and remove all related codes, because its broken in firefox
+- Don't use `Capture` function, and remove all related codes, because it's broken on firefox
-- If you insist that you'd like the `Capture` function, follow these steps
-    - Change `chrome.downloads.onDeterminingFilename` api to `chrome.downloads.onCreated`
-    - Bewared that `downloads.downloadItem` on Firefox doesn't provide `finalUrl` property
-    - You need to use `chrome.tabs` api to get referer of the download
-    - `webRequest` maybe a possible work around, but I won't suggest you do it
+- `webRequest` maybe a more accurate and less buggy work around
+- `webRequest` it may have conflicts with other extensions and is more complicated
+- Read [Issue #1](https://github.com/jc3213/download_with_aria2/issues/1) for more details